cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Unlike an organic creature whose core is defined by birth, space vessels derive their attributes from the components built into them.
-These components can sometimes be added later, can be switched or upgraded.
+These components can sometimes be added later, can be switched, or upgraded.
 This makes these attributes fluid and adaptable.
 There are five main components to a vessel.